 Logan planted 2 acres of crops this year – corn and soybeans.
 He is so proud of his “farm” and needed to tell me all about it.
-I was also informed by his family that he told them he will be unable to participate for sports this fall.
+His family also informed me he told them he will be unable to participate for sports this fall.
 Why?
 He will tell you it is because he is needed on the farm and that’s where he wants to be.

 Logan was so excited about the From the Ground Up event.
 Smiling from ear-to-ear, he told me he wanted to show people how the combine works.
 In fact, he took an ear of corn and put it in one of the combine snoots, so he could show how a combine harvests corn.

 It is children like Logan that reinforce why I advocate for agriculture.

 He, along with many other “Logans” are our future.

 This is why we all need to work hard at keeping the dreams of Logan alive.
 Thank you, Logan, for sharing your dreams and insights with me.